anywhichway/node-require/README.md

 # Philosophy

-*node-require* was developed as an easy way to ensure that you are running the same version of Javascript code on the client and the server without having to implement a build process or manual steps to copy files.
+*node-require* was developed as an easy way to ensure that you are running the same version of JavaScript code on the client and the server without having to implement a build process or manual steps to copy files.

 *node-require* could be extended to kick-off on demand build or file generation processes.
 For example to fool bots trying to analyze a site a seeded minify/uglify library could be used to regenerate the client side code differently for each request.